 Chairman, President & CEO, Georgia Power

-Chris Womack was named chairman, president and CEO of Georgia Power in 2021.
-He leads Georgia Power in serving its 2.6 million customers across the state.
+Kim Greene was named chairman, president and chief executive officer of Georgia Power in 2023.
+She leads Georgia Power in serving its 2.7 million customers across the state.
 The company is the largest subsidiary of Southern Company, one of the nation’s leading energy providers.